cBioPortal/cbioportal/CONTRIBUTING.md

 Do not overwrite previously-reviewed commits with ones that include additional changes (by `--amend`ing or squashing) until the reviewers approve.
+Reviewers may request you to squash such amendment commits afterwards, or offer to push rewritten versions of your commits themselves.

 ## Automated tests on Travis CI
 All Pull Requests are automatically tested on [Travis